compound-finance/comet/docs/README.md

 ### Transfer Governor

-This function changes the address of the *Configurator*'s Governor.
+This function changes the address of the Configurator's Governor.

 #### Configurator